By Soumik Chakraborty

 or, if he objects so to do, to appear before himself or some other Executive Magistrate subordinate to him at a time and place to be fixed by the order, and show cause why the order should not be made absolute.

 No order duly made by a Magistrate under this section shall be called in question in any civil court.
 This section is designed to afford a rough and ready procedure for removing public nuisances.
 It is interesting to note the observations of the Punjab & Haryana High Court on the nature and consequences of orders made under Section 133.
-The Court observed—

 “The proceedings are just to maintain peace and tranquility and the orders rendered under these sections are merely temporary orders.
 The orders of the courts are coterminous with the judgment or decree of the civil court.
 No sooner the civil court declares the right of the parties the temporary orders rendered by the courts under Sections 133, 145 and 147 of the Code come to an end.”

-In fact the section has been formulated to deal with emergent situations.
+In fact, the section has been formulated to deal with emergent situations.
 In order to invoke Section 133(l)(a), the nuisance has got to be a public nuisance and then only it can be stated to affect the members of the public and hence can be removed from the public place.
 The phrase “public nuisance” has been defined in Section 268 of the Indian Penal Code and this definition can very well be imported for the purposes of Section 133.
 According to that definition, in order to constitute a public nuisance, the injury, danger or annoyance must be caused to the public, or to the people in the vicinity or to persons who may have occasion to exercise any public right.

-The object and public purpose behind Section 133 is to prevent public nuisance that if the magistrate fails to take immediate recourse to Section 133, irreparable damage would be done to the public.
+The object and public purpose behind Section 133 are to prevent public nuisance that if the magistrate fails to take immediate recourse to Section 133, irreparable damage would be done to the public.
 However, under Section 133 no action seems possible if the nuisance has been in existence for a long period.
-In that case the only remedy open to the aggrieved party is to move the civil court.
+In that case, the only remedy open to the aggrieved party is to move the civil court.

 According to Section 12 of the Indian Penal Code, the word “public” includes any class of the public or community; but that class must be numerically sufficient to be designated “the public”.
 Therefore, if a particular individual or his family is only affected by the nuisance, such nuisance cannot be considered to be a public nuisance and hence its removal from any public place cannot be ordered under Section 133.
 It has been held that a place in order to be public must be open to the public, i. e., a place to which the public have access by right, permission, usage or otherwise.

 Clause (b) of Section 133(1) is applicable only in such cases where the conduct of any trade or occupation, etc., is injurious to the health or physical comfort of the community.
 Where the trade of auctioning vegetables was carried on in a private house, and the noise caused by auctioning disturbed the comfort of the persons living in the locality, an order restraining such trade under Section 133 was held to be not justified by the Supreme Court.
-According to the Supreme Court the conduct of a trade in vegetables was not that injurious to the health or physical comfort of the community so as to attract preventive action under Section 133.
+According to the Supreme Court, the conduct of trade in vegetables was not that injurious to the health or physical comfort of the community so as to attract preventive action under Section 133.

 The Madhya Pradesh High Court has held that the working of a glucose saline manufacturing unit in a residential area was a nuisance causing disturbance to the people.
 The court reinstated the SDM’s order asking the firm to remove the unit from there.